okfn-brasil/querido-diario-comunidade/docs/en/source/understanding/related-projects.rst

 `Diário do Clima`_
 **********************************

-`Diário do clima`_ monitors gazettes to identify the most relevant documents on public policies related to climate and the enviroment.
-Users can track official action related to environmental crimes, biodiversity, mining, water, sanitation, etc. as soon as new official acts are published.
+`Diário do Clima`_ monitors gazettes to identify the most relevant documents on public policies related to climate and the environment.
+Users can track official acts related to environmental crimes, biodiversity, mining, water, sanitation, etc. as soon as new official gazettes are published.

 .. image:: https://querido-diario-static.nyc3.cdn.digitaloceanspaces.com/docs/related-projects/diario-do-clima.png
    :alt: "Diário do clima" webpage.